Samsung Galaxy Note9: Design, specs, features, and pricing

 The beating silicon at the heart of the Note9 is either Samsung’s Exynos 9810 or Qualcomm’s Snapdragon 845 (depending on region), both of which are cooled by a custom-designed water cooling system.
 (North America, Latin America, Honk Kong, China, and Japan will get the Snapdragon model; the rest of the world will get the Exynos.)

-The Exynos 9810, the second in Samsung’s Exynos 9 series, is an eight-core chip consisting of four high-performance cores and four slightly slower, power-efficient ARM Cortex-A55 cores.
+The Exynos 9810, the second in Samsung’s Exynos 9 series, is an eight-core chip consisting of four 2.7GHz high-performance cores and four slightly slower, power-efficient ARM Cortex-A55 cores clocked at 1.7GHz.
 It packs quite a performance punch, delivering up to 2 times the raw processing power of the Note8’s Exynos 8895 in terms of single-core performance and up to 40 percent in multi-core workloads.

 The Qualcomm Snapdragon 845 similarly sports eight cores — four Cortex-A75 performance cores and four efficiency cores.
 It’s 30 percent faster than the Note8’s Snapdragon 835, overall, and its graphics chip — the Adreno 630 — has 2.5 times the display throughput.